-Textural depth is important in her pieces, as well as the push and pull depth created by layering the sheen of pouring medium and the matte quality of acrylic paint.
-Surfaces are built up.
+Textural depth is important in her pieces, as well as the push and pull depth achieved by layering the sheen of pouring medium and the matte quality of acrylic paint.
+Surfaces are built up to create texture using modeling paste.
+Often mixed media is incorporated, such as cheesecloth and sand.
+Paintings range in size from 6 x 6 inches up to 36 x 84 inches.
 Imagery is painted.
 Paint is poured.
 The result is an organic and fluid interpretation of the landscape, which meanders between abstraction and realism.

 Georgian Bay often acts as muse.
-Her subject matter often involves water, as she is drawn to its reflective and fluid qualities.
-Waterworks is an on-going series, which explores the reflective quality of water and sky and their ability to change colour.
-The inherent movement in water is captured through Melo's process of painting, pouring and pushing her acrylic paints to mimic and create the sensation of movement and colour – to try to recapture the sensation of being in the moment.
+Her subject matter involves water, as she is drawn to its reflective and fluid qualities and its ability to change colour.
+The inherent movement and reflections in water is represented through Melo's process of painting, pouring and pushing her acrylic paints to mimic and create the impression of movement and colour – to try to recapture the sensation of being in the moment.